 We put a lot of our time and energy in getting the reluctant on board.
 Instead, find your allies and your partners and start with them and build momentum from there.
-Those people will help you get the other ones onboard, and the reluctant won't matter anymore, because you're building and growing your program.
+Those people will help you get the other ones on board, and the reluctant won't matter anymore, because you're building and growing your program.
 Shift the energy toward your allies and your partners.
 That's where the momentum is.

--Diane Fedorchak, Interim Director of the Center for Health Promotion at the University of Massachusetts Amherst
+-Diane Fedorchak, Director of Substance Misuse Prevention Strategy at the University of Massachusetts Amherst